Skip to main content

 On the Site Settings page of your site, you can access Run's translation feature.
 Translations can only be run from the default language version of your site (in most cases, that's English).

 Run's tool will make a complete copy of your site in whatever languages you select.
-You should ideally complete the default language version of your site, before running the translation, for the easiest possible process.
 While most areas of the site will be translated, certain details, like social media feeds, paid for disclaimers, and event dates will not.

 Re-translation